akb825/ModularShaderLanguage/doc/Language.md

 * `HAS_TEXTURE_SAMPLES`: Set to 1 if textureSamples() functions are available, 0 if not.
 * `HAS_BIT_FUNCTIONS`: Set to 1 if integer functions such as bitfieldInsert() and findMSB() are available, 0 if not.
 * `HAS_PACKING_FUNCTIONS`: Set to 1 if packing and unpacking functions such as packUnorm2x16() are available, 0 if not.
+* `HAS_SUBPASS_INPUTS`: Set to 1 if subpass inputs for reading directly from framebuffers are available, 0 if not.

 # Filtering